tatapuchi/AR-Skull/README.md

 # AR-Skull
 AR filter project for Hackathon
-You can try it out in SparkAR Player on mobile.
+You can try it out in SparkAR Player on mobile, or alternatively directly in SparkAR Studio.